volcengine/verl/docs/start/multinode.rst

 Start verl training in ray cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1. From ray 2.20, you can directly execute the training scripts in ray head node, notice the ``trainer.n_gpus_per_node`` should be set to GPU number of single machine and ``trainer.nnodes`` should be set to the total number of your machines.
+1. From ray 2.20, you can directly execute the training scripts in ray head node.
+Note that the ``trainer.n_gpus_per_node`` should be set to GPU number of single machine and ``trainer.nnodes`` should be set to the total number of your machines.
 For example:

 .. code-block:: bash